-The school has an agreed shared definition of bullying that is understood regardless of development stage or age.
-Children are taught that bullying behaviour of any kind will not be tolerated, and that everyone has a responsibility to take action to stop bullying if they know it is happening.
+The school has an agreed shared definition of bullying that is understood regardless of development stage or age. (see point 4) Children are taught that bullying behaviour of any kind will not be tolerated, and that everyone has a responsibility to take action to stop bullying if they know it is happening.